Siyamukelo00Cebekulu/GitHub-User-Activity/README.md

 1. ✍ **User Input**

     The user runs the program and enters a GitHub username.

 2. ⌯⌲**Send API Request**

-The program constructs a request to the GitHub API endpoint and sends it using HttpClient :
+    The program constructs a request to the GitHub API endpoint and sends it using HttpClient:

 ```bash
 https://api.github.com/users/{username}/events
 ```

 3. 📥**Receive JSON Response**

-- The GitHub API returns a JSON array containing a list of recent events (e.g., pushes, pull requests, stars).
+    The GitHub API returns a JSON array containing a list of recent events (e.g., pushes, pull requests, stars).

 4. ☰**Parse & Filter Data**

     The JSON data is deserialized and filtered to show only relevant fields such as:
     - Event type (PushEvent, PullRequestEvent, etc.)
     - Repository name
     - Event creation date

 5. 📜 **Display Results**

     The program formats and prints the data neatly to the terminal, providing a clear summary of the user’s latest activity.

 ## 🧰 Technologies Used